charlesdzadu/charlesdzadu/README.md

 ### Hi there 👋

 My name is Charles DZADU.
 I am a software engineer specializing in the creation of web and mobile graphical interfaces.
-I am also constantly improving my algorithmic skills to create optimized solutions.
+I am also constantly improving my problem solving, data structure and system design skills to create optimized solutions.
 My motto: Do hard things

-👨‍🎓 I am currently in the ALX AFRICA program.

-🤝 I work on exciting freelance projects

-👨‍💻 I'm improving my algorithmic skills.

 Ask me anything [here](https://github.com/charlesdzadu/charlesdzadu/issues?q=is%3Aissue+is%3Aopen).